justoll/detect-large-sql-encoding/README.md

     make check
     make install

-Then continue with the Readme.md-files in the subdirectories You will need libDetectSQLEncoding as a basis for the standalone and Python version
+Then continue with the Readme.md-files in the subdirectories.
+You will need libDetectSQLEncoding as a basis for the standalone and Python version